uhlmanngroup/shapeanalysis101/README.md

 * Song, A., Uhlmann, V., Fageot, J., & Unser, M. (2020).
 Dictionary learning for two-dimensional Kendall shapes.
 SIAM Journal on Imaging Sciences, 13(1), 141-175.

 ### Acknowledgements
-We thank Anna Song for useful discussions and Jean Feydy for sharing his excellent teaching material (https://www.jeanfeydy.com/Teaching/), which inspired part of this repository's content.
+Part of the material from this course was adapted from Paula Balcells' Bachelor Thesis work carried out in the Uhlmann group.
+We also thank Anna Song for useful discussions and Jean Feydy for sharing his excellent teaching material (https://www.jeanfeydy.com/Teaching/), which inspired part of this course's structure.